saidaibrg/trebble-focus/README.md

 - move the shared components from app/page to app/layout
 - make the playlist display the same but a new component? useState??

+clicking on redirect button will lead to api/auth/signin route

 - redirect URI in the create an app on spotify web development
 - spotify api functionality for btn redirection